1i9/1337/KINDLE.md

 ![](https://i.imgur.com/rrgxTGJ.png)

-Click on return for refund and you'll have your money back in 3-5 days (It happens instantly )
+Click on return for refund and you'll have your money back in 3-5 days (It happens instantly most of the time)

 ------------------------------------------------